How to Panel a Wall: DIY Wall Panelling in 7 Steps

 Step 2 – Measure

-Measure your wall using the tape measure.
-You’ll need both the width, to check how many panels you require, and height.
+Measure your wall using a tape measure.
+You’ll need both the width and height to check how many panels you require.

 Once you have the full measurements, decide how many panels you will need or how spaced out you want your geometric squares to be.
 You’ll have to play around with this, so the paper and pencil will come in handy again.